Q: How does Cupid work?

-Q: What are the advantages of using Cupid cell permeable technology?
+Q: What are the advantages of using Cupid cell penetrating technology?

-Cupid technology gives the researcher a new toolkit to use in conjunction with other approaches.
+Cupid technology gives the researcher a new tool to use in conjunction with other approaches.
 Cupid technology offers the researcher the ability to introduce proteins or parts of proteins into living cells within 1 hour.
 This approach can offer a huge advantage over genetic manipulation requiring considerable resources in both time and effort, and siRNA experiments which can only hope to deplete whole proteins over many hours or days.
-Such approaches carry the implicit assumption that the cell will not respond to counteract the changes imposed upon it e.g. Upregulate parallel pathways, or that the manipulation does not prove lethal to the cell.
+Such approaches carry the implicit assumption that the cell will not respond to counteract the changes imposed upon it (e.g. Up-regulate parallel pathways) or that the manipulation does not prove lethal to the cell.
 Cupid technology, on the other hand, is an acute and controllable process that allows study of both immediate and counteracting processes in real time.

-Q: Why use Cupid Instead of other cell permeable peptides?
+Q: Why use Cupid instead of other cell penetrating peptides?

-A: It is known that other cell permeable peptides such as TAT and polyarginine / lysine enter cells in vesicles through the endocytosis pathway.
-Such agents are observed within vesicles inside the cells and are essentially therefore trapped within the endocytotic system (See Paper).
+A: It is known that other cell penetrating peptides such as TAT and polyarginine / lysine enter cells in vesicles through the endocytosis pathway.
+Such agents are observed within vesicles inside the cells and are essentially therefore trapped within the endocytotic system (Ref 1-3 ).

 This raises major questions as to their suitability as agents to deliver bioactive cargoes to the wider cell architecture.

-Our proprietary cell permeable peptide, Cupid, passes through cell membranes of living cells, from mammalian to amoeba, and delivers itself, and any cargo it is attached to, to the cell interior.
+Our proprietary cell penetrating peptide, Cupid, passes through cell membranes of a wide range of living cells including mammalian, plant, plant protoplast, fungal and amoeba.
+It delivers itself, and any attached cargo, to the cytosol fraction of the cell.
 Using Cupid coupled to GFP (Green Fluorescent Protein), we have seen no evidence of vesicle formation (indicative of entry via endocytosis) using real-time confocal microscopy.
 Based on the diffuse pattern of internalized Cupid-GFP we conclude that Cupid enters the cell through interaction with the bilipid layer itself and moves throughout the entire cell.
-See YouTube video

 Q: Are Cupid peptides easy to use?